 Margaret laughed.
 But she was—quite as unpractical.”

 Despite this discussion of Margaret’s impractical character, she is ultimately more practical than Henry.
 On their engagement, Margaret is able to talk about her finances openly to Henry.
 Later she demands Henry talks frankly about his behaviour.
-When the couple run into difficulties, it is Margaret who takes control and looks after Henry as he falls apart.
+When the couple runs into difficulties, it is Margaret who takes control and looks after Henry as he falls apart.
 It is because Margaret embraces both reason and emotion that she enables their relationship to survive both of the crises that threaten it.

 After Helen and Henry have been at loggerheads for much of the novel, Margaret enables their friendship to grow.
 Helen and Henry are on two sides of the coin of emotion and cool practicality.
 Like the house at Howards End, Margaret represents a compromise.
-She creates a bridge between extremes and bring the two sides to a position where they can mutually appreciate and trust each other.
+She creates a bridge between extremes and brings the two sides to a position where they can mutually appreciate and trust each other.

-Language of culture vs sport
+The language of culture vs sport

 The Schlegels’ language is that of art, music and culture, while the Wilcoxes’ is the language of the hunt, sport and winning.
-Prose and poetry also describes the different language of the families.
+Prose and poetry also describe the different language of the families.
 When Henry persuades Margaret to trick Helen into going to Howards End to speak to her, Margaret objects this action is “not the particular language that Helen and I talk.”
 The expedition to entrap Helen becomes that of a hunting party, and Helen is the prey.

 Only Connect – Howards End bridges the divides